Airway hyperresponsiveness in severe asthma

 Airway hyperresponsiveness results from an intricate interplay of airway inflammation, airway remodelling and structural changes.1-3

-Airway hyperresponsiveness is a cardinal feature of asthma1
+Airway hyperresponsiveness is a cardinal feature of asthma

 • Airway hyperresponsiveness is the heightened bronchoconstrictive response to stimuli that would produce little or no effect in healthy individuals1,2